-Trimpe worked on several titles for the next three decades, mainly on 'Fantastic Four' and 'The Incredible Hulk'.
+Trimpe worked on several titles for the next three decades, mainly on 'The Incredible Hulk', but also on other superhero titles like 'Fantastic Four', 'Iron Man' and 'Defenders'.
 During the 1970s, he illustrated several Marvel series based on Japanese figures, such as 'Shogun Warriors' and 'Godzilla'.
 He also pencilled titles like 'Nick Fury' and 'The 'Nam'.

-In the 1980s he worked on licensed titles like 'Transformers' and especially 'G.I.
+In the 1980s he worked on licensed titles like 'Further Adventures of Indiana Jones', 'G.I.
 Joe: A Real American Hero' and 'G.I.
 Joe Special Missions', as well as the 'Transformers-G.I.
 Joe' cross-over.
 Trimpe left Marvel in 1996, when his regular 'Fantastic Four' title was dropped.

 G.I.
 Joe: A Real American Hero #1 (1/6/1982)